FelixOnline/v2/content/articles/2010-10-7-it-aint-all-numbers.md

 subtitle: >
   Politics is alive and kicking at Imperial, and so are world leaders from science and engineering backgrounds
 date: "2010-10-07 22:51:08 +0100"

 # Attributes from Felix Online V1
 id: "180"
 old_path: /politics/180/it-aint-all-numbers
 aliases:
  - /politics/180/it-aint-all-numbers
+imported: true
+comments:
+ - In the last couple of deaecds of the 19th century British brewers began sourcing considerable amounts of both hops and barley from overseas Though it should be remembered that foreign barley was usually malted in the UKTheres a simple explanation for why raw materials were imported British agriculture couldnt keep up with the demand for malt and hops

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true